 Brodsworth’s gardens are a plant-lover’s paradise.
 Whatever time of year you visit, there will always be something to catch your eye.
 Wonderfully restored to their original horticultural splendour explore the magnificent fern dell, stunning displays of roses and immaculate lawns.
 Visitors can share last Sunday afternoons with Pimms and a picnic, enjoying the sounds of local brass bands.
 While children can let off steam in the play area, with a boat and mini rockers or by exploring the hidden gem of the pet cemetery and discover the whereabouts of Brodsworth’s most beloved pets.

 This plantaholic's 5 acre garden is a place for visitors to linger for many hours.
-Filled with an extensive range of perennials, interspaced by small trees and shrubs, planted in both island beds and borders up to 40 feet deep.
+Filled with an extensive range of perennials, interspaced by small trees and shrubs, planted in both island beds and borders up to 12 metres deep.
 The visitor can relax in the shade of Betula Jacquemontii, secluded by Cornus Alba Aurea (AGM), and spend time in quiet reflection or be dazzled by the vibrant display of 100 dahlias, spectacular in late summer.
 An island bed of conifer and grasses is interspersed with Bishop of Llandaff (AGM) adding zing amongst the elegant waving seed-heads of the grasses.
 Move into a second garden enclosed by borders of perennials leading to shrub roses and a hidden path through a pagoda of climbing roses and honeysuckles, evoking perfumed memories of yester-year.
 Through the gate and on to two more beds where colourful planting gives way to paths through trees, shrubs and grasses taking us finally to the wildlife area.
 Here you can picnic or just sit and watch swallows swoop over the small lake and listen to the wind as it rustles through the bluebell wood.

 Hodsock Priory is renowned for their annual springtime Snowdrop Spectacular where millions of tiny white flowers create a breathtaking 12 acre woodland walk.
 There are also 5 acres of formal gardens to explore and the opportunity to buy a range of plants.